 How do they compare on the facts?

 The table below shows only fields we can confirm — founding year and EU MiCA CASP status.
-We deliberately publish no fee schedules, supported-coin counts, withdrawal limits or ratings, because we have not verified those against each exchange's current pages and an outdated number is worse than none in a money decision.
+We deliberately publish no fee schedules, supported-coin counts, withdrawal limits or ratings, because a stale number is worse than none in a money decision; check each exchange's own site for current figures.

 Regulation and transparency

-Neither fact is a verdict on safety on its own — a regulated exchange can still expose you to market loss, and cryptoassets sit largely outside compensation-scheme protection.
-But for a user who weights verifiable regulatory standing and disclosure, Coinbase is the more transparent of the two on the evidence we can check.
+None of this is a verdict on safety alone — a regulated exchange can still expose you to market loss, and cryptoassets sit largely outside compensation-scheme protection.
+But on verifiable regulatory standing and disclosure, Coinbase is materially the more transparent and more broadly licensed of the two heading into H2 2026.

 Who suits whom

-Whichever you lean towards, the deciding factors are your country's rules, what each exchange's terms permit for you, and the live fees — none of which we will guess.
-Verify each exchange with your national regulator and read its current terms before depositing.
+Whichever you lean towards, the deciding factors are your country's current rules, what each exchange's terms permit for you today, and the live fees — none of which we will guess.
+Verify each exchange's status with your national regulator and read its current terms before depositing.

 Frequently asked questions